digital-ai/release-integration-sdk-workshop/part-3/lab-7-troubleshoot.md

 Repeat installation with answers file, but clean before, because storage class cannot be updated on the PVC and use `--skip-prompts` to avoid answering all checks.

+⚠️During running next clean command, do not delete CRD because there are other installation that are reusing same CRD!

+Cleaning takes some time because we need to wait the pods to timeout initialization.

 Run following:

 ```shell
 xl kube clean --skip-prompts
 xl kube install --skip-prompts --answers digitalai/generated_answers_dai-deploy_ns-yourname_install-20221031-230614.yaml
 ```

-During running clean, do not delete CRD because there are other installation that are reusing same CRD.

 Here is example of the installation output: